surajp/cli-files-plugin/README.md

   -f, --file=file  (required) The file containing contentversion ids.
   -d, --output-dir=output-dir  (required) The directory to save the exported contentversion files.
 The path may be absolute or relative to the current working directory.
   -c, --concurrency=concurrency  The number of concurrent requests to make to the Salesforce API.
   -e, --ext-col-name=ext-col-name  File extension column name.
+This can be just the extension or the full filename, including the extension.
+If specified, the file will be named <fileid>.<extension>.
+If not, it will just be named <file id>.
   -i, --id=id  Name of the column in the CSV file that contains the ContentVersion Ids.
 The default value is `Id`.
   -o, --target-org=target-org  The target org to export the files from.